simple-acme/simple-acme.github.io/reference/plugins/validation/tls-alpn/selfhosting.md

 plugin_subtype: tls-alpn
 plugin: selfhosting
 ---
-# Self-hosting
 This plugin launches a temporary built-in TCP listener that stores the validation details in memory.
 This requires exclusive access to the port, so it cannot be used while another application is handling connections.

 ## Non-default port
 Even though the ACME server will always open the validation connection on port 443, you may forward that to another port within your internal infrastructure.
-Using the `‑‑validationport` switch you can tell the plugin to listen to a specific port.
+Using the command line you can tell the plugin to listen to a specific port.

-## Unattended
-`‑‑validationmode tls-alpn-01 [‑‑validation selfhosting] [‑‑validationport 4330]`